Christian Kühn

-Christian Kühn (born 9 April 1979) is a German politician of Alliance 90/The Greens who has been serving as a member of the Bundestag from the state of Baden-Württemberg since 2013.
-In addition to his parliamentary work, he has been a Parliamentary State Secretary in the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection in the coalition government of Chancellor Olaf Scholz since 2021.
+Christian Kühn (born 9 April 1979) is a German politician of Alliance 90/The Greens who has been serving as president of the Federal Office for the Safety of Nuclear Waste Management (BASE) since 2024.

+From 2013 to 2024, Kühn was a member of the Bundestag from the state of Baden-Württemberg.
+In addition to his parliamentary work, he was a Parliamentary State Secretary in the Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection in the coalition government of Chancellor Olaf Scholz from 2021 to 2024.

 Early life and career

 Kühn grew up in Göppingen, where he completed his high school diploma and community service and then studied political science and sociology at the University of Tübingen.
 After graduating in 2009, he worked as a staff member in the Dean's office of the Faculty of Economic Sciences.

 Political career

 From 2009 until 2013, Kühn served as co-chair (alongside Silke Krebs) of the Green Party in Baden Württemberg.
 In the negotiations on a coalition government following the 2011 state elections in Baden-Württemberg, he led the Green Party's delegation alongside Krebs and Winfried Kretschmann in the Bundestag.

 Kühn first became a member of the 18th Bundestag in the 2013 federal elections, representing Tübingen.
 In parliament, he was a member of the Committee on Construction, Housing, Urban Development and Municipalities and served as his parliamentary group's spokesman on construction and housing policy.

-In addition to his committee assignments, he is part of the German-Mexican Parliamentary Friendship Group.
+In addition to his committee assignments, Kühn was part of the German-Mexican Parliamentary Friendship Group.

+In 2024 he resigned from the Bundestag and was replaced by Jürgen Kretz.